seyfig/3DMotionPlanning/writeup_report.md

 ### Implementing Your Path Planning Algorithm (2D Grid A* algorithm)

-There are TODO algorithms implemented.
+There are five algorithms implemented.
 These are
 1. 2D Grid A* Algorithm
 2. 3D Voxmap A* Algorithm
-3. TODO Graph
+3. 2D Graph
 4. Probabilistic Roadmap
 5. RRT